 #3 – Live on less than you earn.
 Heber J. Grant once said: “If there is any one thing that will bring peace and contentment into the human heart, and into the family, it is to live within our means.
 And if there is any one thing that is grinding and discouraging and disheartening, it is to have debts and obligations that one cannot meet.”
-Those who establish a standard of living to allow a little surplus, control their circumstances.
+Those who establish a standard of living which allow a little surplus, control their circumstances.
 Those who spend more than they earn are controlled by their circumstances.

 #8 – Take a comprehensive view of your financial life.
 As we begin to formulate meaningful strategies, we must understand and view our financial lives in a comprehensive way.
 Like the game of chess, when one piece on the board is moved, the whole board changes!
 We should look at our financial lives much the same way.
-If not, we inevitably run the risk over time of creating, what I refer to as, a “financial junk drawer.”
+If not, we inevitably run the risk of creating, what we refer to as, a “financial junk drawer.”
 We get calls to fix these all the time.

 #9 – Take ownership for where you are.
 Be honest about whether you live in the accumulation or distribution phase of life.
 Those in their 20s, 30s or 40s face different risks and need different financial strategies than those in their 60s, 70s or 80s.
 While we know this is true, few are honest with themselves about this reality and thereby pursue strategies that are incongruent with their economic stage of life.

 #10 – Seek professional advice.
 We live in a complicated world.
 Many will live 25-30 years in retirement.
-Having competent professional advice along the way is essential for financial peace.
+Applying sound professional advice along the way is essential for financial peace.
 Engage someone who takes a comprehensive view, has the heart of a teacher, seeks first to understand and is willing to stay connected with you over time.
 At McKell Partners, we pride ourselves in such an approach.

 Begin to apply each of these principles.
 One by one, you will begin to experience the wisdom of their application.
 Then, through their application, you will begin to have a credible claim on financial peace.
 Happy Trails!